NBC News/WSJ poll: Sanders opens up double-digit lead nationally in Democratic race

 - Fifty-seven percent have reservations/are very uncomfortable with someone who had a heart attack in the last year.

-- Fifty-three percent have reservations/are very uncomfortable with someone who’s older than 75 years of age.
+- Fifty-three percent have reservations/are very uncomfortable with someone who's older than 75.

 - Forty-one percent have reservations/are very uncomfortable with someone who self-funds their campaign with hundreds of millions of dollars.

-- And a combined 40 percent have reservations/are very uncomfortable with a candidate who is younger than 40 years old.
+- And a combined 40 percent have reservations/are very uncomfortable with a candidate who is younger than 40.

 By contrast, just 27 percent of all voters say they have reservations or are very uncomfortable with a presidential candidate who is gay or lesbian.